-The Company entered into an Executive Employment Agreement dated December 3, 2018 with David Kelley in respect to Mr. Kelley's position as the Company's Chief Executive Officer (the "Kelley Agreement").
+The Company entered into an Executive Employment Agreement dated December 3, 2018, as amended November 23, 2023, with David Kelley in respect to Mr. Kelley's position as the Company's Chief Executive Officer (the "Kelley Agreement").

 Under the Kelley Agreement, Mr. Kelley is paid an annual salary in the amount of US\$200,000 per year.
 In the event Company terminates the Kelley Agreement without cause, or Mr. Kelley resigns for good reason, Company will provide Mr. Kelley with: